hydpy-dev/hydpy/hydpy/docs/development.rst

 Each model implemented in HydPy should be tested in a manner that is as clear and comprehensible as possible.
-To this end, the documentation test principle defined by the module :mod:`doctest` should be applied extensively.
+To this end, the documentation test principle defined by the module |doctest| should be applied extensively.
 At least, all code branches including (hydrological) equations should be captured completely via doctests.
 (More technical branches, e.g. those including the treatment of exceptions, can be